geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex4_Microsoft_Teams.md

 In Microsoft Teams, calling policies control which calling and call forwarding features are available to users.
 Calling policies determine whether a user can make private calls, use call forwarding or simultaneous ringing to other users or external phone numbers, route calls to voicemail, send calls to Call Groups, use delegation for inbound and outbound calls, and so on.
 A default global policy is created automatically, but admins can also create and assign custom calling policies.

-As part of her Microsoft Teams pilot project, Holly Spencer has been tasked with creating a custom calling policy for Adatum.
+As part of her Microsoft Teams pilot project, Holly Dickson has been tasked with creating a custom calling policy for Adatum.
 Instead of customizing the default global policy, she will follow best practice guidelines and create her own customized policy that will be used as Adatum’s default policy.

 1. On the left-hand navigation pane in the **Teams admin center**, under the **Voice** group, select **Calling policies.**